engineerd/setup-kind/README.md

 GitHub Actions workers come pre-configured with `kubectl` but if the Kubernetes version can be identified from the image input or the images of the nodes in the config file, it will be installed in the tool-cache with the right version.

+## Load-balancer

+When `loadBalancer: true` a load-balancer is created based on <https://kind.sigs.k8s.io/docs/user/loadbalancer/>

+## Local registry

+When `localRegistry: true` a local registry is created based on <https://kind.sigs.k8s.io/docs/user/local-registry/>
+It is then available on localhost:5000 as KIND_REGISTRY on the host machine

 ## Self-hosted agents